udit29042005/23B0728_Week3_Assignment/README.md

-# Simple Bigram Language Model
+# Coding a ChatGPT like transformer from scratch

 This project is a basic AI text generator trained on Shakespeare's writing.
 It uses PyTorch to predict the next character in a sequence, creating new text that mimics the style of the original dataset.